mmistakes/minimal-mistakes/_posts/2019-06-03-how-to-make-your-dx-sikly-smooth.md

 # 2. Identify problems worth solving

 To mitigate the risks of failures, I recommend narrowing the scope of the teams at the on-set.
 This gives the team a clearer direction, and allows for a simpler set of metrics to evaluate the progress.
-For skunkworks type projects, I recommend strong guidelines limiting burn rate, and have clearly defined stage gates to avoid digging a bottomless pit.
+For skunkworks type products, I recommend strong guidelines limiting burn rate, and have clearly defined stage gates to avoid digging a bottomless pit.

 Start picking a problem in the upper right corner of the feasibility vs. upside matrix.
 In other words, a highly feasible problem, with high potential upside.
 Make the scope as narrow as possible without sacrificing the need to have a positive return on investment (ROI).
 A DX needs to show tangible benefits to shareholders.
-Now pick a metric that will be easy to measure for the business so that the project’s success will not be debatable.
+Now pick a metric that will be easy to measure for the business so that the products’s success will not be debatable.
 The best metrics have a clear line of sight to either revenue, cost, or risks/compliance metrics.
 Accuracy here, is less important than precision, and relative improvement.

 ## 2.1 Visualize the future